Desperationis/humdroid/README.md

 ## Server API - Input Port `6070`:
 #### Matches
 This message is sent out every time a compare message was sent.
 It is `guaranteed` to arrive in the order the compare messages were sent in. `id` is the ID matched, `x` is the x-coordinate from the topleft of the `photo` compared, `y` is the y-coordinate from the topleft of the `photo` compared (positive goes downwards), `confidence` is the confidence of the algorithm of it being in that specific spot, and `origin` describes where `x` and `y` are compared to the template.
 By default, `origin` will always be `"center"`, though it could be `"topleft"` as well.

+It is important to mention that only **one** match will be returned.
+If the template is in multiple spots of the image, it is up to OpenCV to decide what specific match gets returned.

 ```json
 {
     "matches" : [